Antelope Valley Line

 The Antelope Valley Line is a commuter rail line that serves the Northern Los Angeles County area as part of the Metrolink system.
 The northern segment of the line is rural in character because it travels through the sparsely populated Soledad Canyon between Santa Clarita and Palmdale, serving the small community of Acton along the way.
-Other portions of its route parallel the former US Route 6, now San Fernando Road and Sierra Highway and this line is the only Metrolink line to be entirely in Los Angeles County.
+Other portions of its route parallel the former U.S. Route 6, now San Fernando Road and Sierra Highway.
+This is the only Metrolink line contained entirely within Los Angeles County.

 History

 The line along the Santa Clara River and into Los Angeles was completed by Southern Pacific in 1876 as the first railway to connect the city to the national network.
-The last passenger trains operated over the line in 1971 followed by the final freight train in 1979.
+The last passenger trains operated over the line in 1971.